CG4002-AY2526S2-B03/B03-CG4002-Pick-0-Ball-Project/README.md

 Pick-0-Ball was developed as part of the National University of Singapore (NUS) CG4002 Capstone Project by Group B03.

-This is the single monorepo for the complete capstone system:
+This is the single repository for the complete capstone system:

 - Unity AR visualiser and gameplay loop
 - AI training and Ultra96 FPGA inference